Indian-Youth-Climate-Network/IYCN-Blog/content/posts/defined-ambitions-undefined-implementation-india’s-ev-goal.md

   - Solar
   - Electric Mobility
 cover_image: /images/uploads/screenshot-2020-07-19-at-6.23.05-am.png
+description: >-
-description: In contrast to the previous century where Internal Combustion Engines (ICE) dominated the transport sector, the current age will be focused on electrifying transportation.
+  In contrast to the previous century where Internal Combustion Engines (ICE) dominated the transport sector, the current age will be focused on electrifying transportation.
 In order to meet the Sustainable Development Goals (SDGs), the entire transportation sector globally will have to transition to cleaner fuels.
 According to IEA, 24% of the cumulative direct CO2 emissions are from the transportation sector, of which, road transportation alone accounts for about three quarters of transport emissions.

+  **Written By -** Veena G
 ---
 #### Introduction